pguse/ics3U/notes/00 - Input - Output/README.md

 => <class 'str'>
 ```

-It doesn't matter whether you type letters & punctuation or numbers, the variable will still be of type string.
+It doesn't matter whether you type letters & punctuation or numbers, the variable will still be of type **string** .
 For example,

 ```
 >> year = input("Enter the year:")